Enjoy a biking, hiking, or horseback riding adventure on your next visit to Alabama State Parks.

-- Topographical diversity provides great challenging trails at Lake Guntersville State Park
+- Topographical diversity provides great challenging hiking, biking and horseback riding trails at Lake Guntersville State Park.

-- Enjoy the elevated, interpretive boardwalk trail and competitive 8 mile mountain bike trail at Cheaha State Park
+- Enjoy the elevated, interpretive boardwalk trail, hiking trails and bike trails at Cheaha State Park

-- Don't miss the boardwalk trail and hiking trails highlighting a variety of plant communities at Desoto State Park
+- Don't miss the boardwalk trail, hiking trails and biking trails highlighting a variety of plant communities at Desoto State Park

-- Plan a biking adventure on the moderate to difficult mountain bike trails at Monte Sano State Park
+- Plan a biking adventure on the moderate to difficult hiking and biking trails at Monte Sano State Park

-- Enjoy 52 Miles of diverse trails, including opportunites for hiking, mountain bike, on-road bike, and horseback riding at Oak Mountain State Park
+- Enjoy 52 Miles of diverse hiking trails, biking trails, on-road bike, and horseback riding trails at Oak Mountain State Park

-- Explore the popular, family-oriented biking and hiking trails at Lake Lurleen State Park
+- Explore the popular, family-oriented hiking trails and biking trails at Lake Lurleen State Park

-- Wind Creek State Park off hiking trails that wind over hardwood ridges and through tall pines down the shoreline, offering spectacular views of Lake Martin with the beauty of wildflowers and blooming dogwood to white-tailed deer.
+- Wind Creek State Park provides the Alabama Reunion Trail and the Campfire Trail that wind over hardwood ridges and through tall pines down the shoreline, offering spectacular views of Lake Martin with the beauty of wildflowers and blooming dogwood to white-tailed deer.
 There is also a 10-mile long horse trail, offering riders a scenic view through the hardwoods and tall pines in the park.

-- Enjoy a true 1 mile island hiking experience at Frank Jackson State Park
+- Enjoy the hiking trails and a true 1 mile island hiking experience at Frank Jackson State Park

-- Explore the elevated, interpretive boardwalk highlighting the Mobile-Tensaw River Delta at Meaher State Park
+- Explore the elevated, interpretive boardwalk trail highlighting the Mobile-Tensaw River Delta at Meaher State Park

-- The Hugh S. Branyon Backcounty Trail is worth exploring and is part of the great 15 miles of trails at Gulf State Park
+- The Hugh S. Branyon Backcounty Trail is and amazing network of trails worth exploring and is part of the great 15 miles of trails at Gulf State Park

 Let Alabama State Parks help you complete your Passport to Fitness